madnerdorg/libreconnect/README.md

 As long as your arduino code is able **send/receive** commands using USB serial.
 You can use it with libreconnect.
-You can easily convert any code you can find on the internet to works with libreConnect.
+You can easily convert any code you can find on the internet to work with libreConnect.
 ![What is Arduino](doc/img/whatisarduino.png)

 # Setup LibreConnect